Everybody Salsa

-"Everybody Salsa" is a single by UK band Modern Romance.
-It was their first UK chart entry in 1981, reaching No. 12.
-It was released as a 7-inch single and 12-inch single by WEA.
-It was also released in the United States, Benelux, Germany, France, Italy and Mexico and was produced by David Jaymes, Geoff Deane and Norman Mighell.
+"Everybody Salsa" is a song by British band Modern Romance, released as a 7-inch and 12-inch single by WEA in 1981.
+It was also released in the United States, Benelux, Germany, France, Italy and Mexico.
+The song was produced by David Jaymes, Geoff Deane and Norman Mighell.
+It was their first entry into the charts, reaching No. 12 on the UK Singles Chart and No. 19 on the Irish Singles Chart.